diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

 8. **Access the Cloud9 IDE:**
    - Once the environment is created, you can click on its name in the Cloud9 dashboard to access the Cloud9 Integrated Development Environment (IDE) in your web browser.

-## Associate an EC2 Instance with Your Cloud9 Environment

-Before adding the necessary policies, you need to identify the EC2 instance associated with your Cloud9 environment.
-This EC2 instance is the target for adding the required IAM policies.

-1. **Sign in to AWS Console**: Go to the [AWS Console](https://aws.amazon.com/console/), sign in to your account, and select the region where your Cloud9 environment is located.

-2. **Open the Cloud9 Service**: In the AWS Console, search for and select the "Cloud9" service.

-3. **Select Your Environment**: In the Cloud9 dashboard, select the Cloud9 environment you want to associate with the EC2 instance.

-4. **View Environment Details**: Inside your Cloud9 environment, go to "Environment" in the menu and select "View Environment Details."
-This page displays information about your environment.

-5. **Note the EC2 Instance ID**: In the "Environment details" page, you will find information about your environment, including the "Amazon EC2 instance ID."
-Note down this instance ID.

 ## Adding Policies to the Associated EC2 Instance

 To enable a Python simulator to extract data from an S3 bucket and send it to a Kinesis stream, you need to add the following policies to the IAM role associated with the EC2 instance: